juliopw/NetLogo-Models/README.md

 Included models are:
 - Particle based Venturi effect
-- Radiation on solar panels
+- Solar radiation on solar panels
 - physical distribution of items in a warehouse (lacks IA)

 Only the Heat Conduction model was included in the final paper.